 …mesopotamiska skulpturer flytter i vattnet, de reser sig plötsligt och börjar gä mot land, läparna ler stundtals i den djupa sömnen, kroppen är slapp men anskitet besitter tusentals nerver som vill tala till alltet.

 I've written on this blog about the stone figure I found on the beach at Barnegat Light many years ago and later rendered into the 'Eupalinos' thread, after the invented Socratic dialog concocted by Paul Valéry.
-It may have been as if/that the stone figure rose from the sea and walked toward land, as the poem says, waiting for someone to nestle it.
+It may have been as if/that the stone figure arose from the sea and walked toward land, as the poem says, waiting for someone to nestle it.
 I've imagined/understood that the stone figure was ancient; erratic; remotely surfaced.
 Either way, the figure is strange and wants reckoning.
-Anything that comes to hand might help:
+Anything that comes to hand would help:

 mayhap